Contact us today!

 Email or call Whitney Bailey at 503-935-5366 to learn more about rain gardens and our cost-share program.

-If you live within the Urban Growth Boundary near a stream or natural area, you may be eligible for cost-share assistance to build a rain garden on your property!
+If you live in the Gresham Downspout Disconnect zone, you may be eligible for cost-share assistance to build a rain garden on your property!

 Why are we funding rain garden construction?

 Rain gardens are beautiful additions to your yard and neighborhood, and good for the environment!
 Rain gardens remove pollutants and bacteria from stormwater, recharge our groundwater, and provide habitat for birds and pollinators.
 Installing rain gardens and disconnecting your downspouts can also make you eligible for reduced utility bills, because they help reduce the load on city infrastructure.
 We are offering this cost-share program to help East Multnomah residents create cleaner water and healthier neighborhoods, one downspout at a time.